A2 milk soars by $720 million today: What's driving the share price?

 Analysts said the move followed favourable reports from brokers UBS, Goldman Sachs and Forsyth Barr over the last few days.

-UBS New Zealand head of research Marcus Curley, who co-authored the brokers' latest report, said UBS had upgraded a2 Milk's recommendation from "neutral" to buy" and lifted its valuation from $14.0 a share to $17.50.
+UBS New Zealand head of research Marcus Curley, who co-authored the brokers' latest report, said UBS had upgraded a2 Milk's recommendation from "neutral" to "buy" and lifted its valuation from $14.0 a share to $17.50.

 Curley told the Herald there were three main themes supporting the favourable outlook.